Feynman Categories: Graph Glossary

-If we are considering graphs with unlabelled tails, that is classes $[\G]$ and $[\G']$ of coinvariants under the action of permutation of tails.
-The insertion naturally lifts as $[\G]\circ[\G']:=[\sum_{\phi} \G\circ_v\G']$ where $\phi$ runs through all the possible isomorphisms of two fixed lifts.
+If we are considering graphs with unlabeled tails, that is classes $[\G]$ and $[\G']$ of coinvariants under the action of permutation of tails, then the insertion naturally lifts as $[\G]\circ[\G']:=[\sum_{\phi} \G\circ_v\G']$ where $\phi$ runs through all the possible isomorphisms of two fixed lifts.